 Urgent Care Clinics

-In case of a sudden illness or injury, you may visit one of several Urgent Care Walk-in Clinics, which are open 24 hours.
+In case of a sudden illness or injury, you may visit one of several Urgent Care Walk-in Clinics in Fayetteville, which are open 24 hours.
 There are fees for this service.
 Most clinics accept insurance.

 Other Health-Related Resources